EBI-Metagenomics/EMG-docs/docs/dataflow.rst

 The graph below summarize the EBI Metagenomics data flow from submission to analysis results:

 .. image:: images/submit_graph_08_web031.png
-  ::scale: 75
+   :scale: 75

 (1) Submissions are handled by the `European Nucleotide Archive (ENA) <http://www.ebi.ac.uk/ena/>`_ and users have to have an ENA `Webin account <https://www.ebi.ac.uk/ena/submit/sra/#registration>`_.

-**In addition, users submitting private data for analysis by EBI Metagenomics have to provide an expressed agreement as described _`here <https://www.ebi.ac.uk/metagenomics/submission>`.
+**In addition, users submitting private data for analysis by EBI Metagenomics have to provide an expressed agreement as described `here <https://www.ebi.ac.uk/metagenomics/submission>`__.
 Otherwise we will not be able to access their data for analysis**

 (2) Access to the `ENA submission page <https://www.ebi.ac.uk/ena/submit/sra/#home>`_ requires login in using a registered email address or a Webin identifier (Webin-XXXX).